jm59psut/A--PI/README.md

-The GUI is very limited (it has only on/off button), only just a list of toggleable scripts
+The GUI is very limited (it has only on/off button), only just a list of toggleable scripts There is also Output log that informs about the script state

 ## Developing New Scripts
 You will need Visual Studio Code or other Text Editor